Criminal Justice - CRJ

 Critical examination of a selected topic in criminal justice.
 Subject matter determined by the instructor.

-CRJ 325 Restorative Justice and the Administration of Justice 3 Credits
+CRJ 325 Corrections and Restorative Justice 3 Credits

-Explores the significance of social inequality, especially race/ethnicity, gender and social class, for crimes and criminal justice system.
-Restorative justice theory, practices and policies are examined as a tool to mitigate the harm of discriminatory practices in the administration of justice.
+Explores the history and theoretical assumptions of corrections in the US.
+It emphasizes the significance of social inequality, especially race/ethnicity, gender, and social class, for the understanding of crime and the criminal justice system.
+Restorative justice theory, practices, and policies are examined as tools to mitigate the harm of discriminatory practices in the administration of justice.

 CRJ 330 Current Issues in Forensic Psychology 3 Credits